 Yes, you can sell a gently used infant seat if you’re confident it’s in working condition, it isn’t expired or recalled and hasn’t been in a crash.
 Before listing your seat for sale, look for the instruction manual, check its expiration date and look to see if it’s been recalled.
 If it’s far from expiration and is in safe, working condition, you can look into selling it to another family.

 Want to sell your gently used car seat with us?
 Read our guide to selling a used car seat to learn if yours qualifies for resale.

 While finding a secondhand car seat for a fraction of the sale price on Facebook Marketplace may seem like a diamond in the rough, you can’t be certain it’s safe.
 If it seems too good to be true, that’s usually because it is.
 And with something like car seat safety, it isn’t worth the risk.

-However, there are still great options for finding affordable, used car seats that you can trust.
+We respect that gently used car seats aren’t for everyone, which is why we also sell new and open box car seats at higher, but still discounted, prices.
 Shopping open box from retailers like us can help you score a car seat that is like-new, quality-checked and still helps you save money.
 It’s a win, win.

 Want to learn more about our proprietary GoodBuy ™ Car Seat Safety Check process?
 Click here: https://goodbuygear.com/pages/gently-used-car-seats